lupyuen/lupyuen.github.io/src/tinyemu3.md

 // Testing: Can we jump like this?
 // Jump to RAM_BASE_ADDR in Supervisor Mode:
-// Set the MEPC CSR Register, then Return from Machine Mode csrw  mepc, t0 mret
+// Set the MEPC CSR Register to RAM_BASE_ADDR
+// Then Return from Machine Mode to Supervisor Mode csrw  mepc, t0 mret
 ```